About Our Office & Staff

 Global Bucket List:

-- Volunteer somewhere in Latin America
+- Semester abroad and/or intern in Latin America

 - Try the national dish and drink of every country she visits